Witnesses to Buffalo mass shooting sue social media, gun companies

 By Jonathan Stempel and Nate Raymond

-NEW YORK, Aug 16 (Reuters) - Sixteen people who witnessed a white supremacist kill 10 Blacks in a shooting last year at a Buffalo, New York grocery store have sued social media and firearms-related companies, to hold them liable for causing emotional trauma.
+NEW YORK, Aug 16 (Reuters) - Sixteen people who witnessed a white supremacist kill 10 Black victims in a shooting last year at a Buffalo, New York grocery store have sued social media and firearms-related companies, to hold them liable for causing emotional trauma.

 The complaint filed on Tuesday in a state court in Buffalo names as defendants YouTube and Reddit, where the gunman Payton Gendron was allegedly radicalized through exposure to harmful content, and learned information to help carry out his attack.